IvanM1902/VR-Earthquake_Godot/README.md

 Global Earthquake Data: Expand the earthquake map to include data from around the world.

 Advanced Gamification: Introduce more complex gamification elements and challenges.

-🤝 Contributing
-This project was developed as a final year academic endeavor.
-While not actively seeking external contributions for this specific academic version, insights and suggestions are always welcome.